Nastel/tnt4j-streams/README.md

     -Dcom.jkoolcloud.tnt4j.streams.validate.config.exp=false
 ```

-Program argument `-p:` is used in common with `PipedStream` and only parsers configuration from `<tnt-data-source/>` definition is used.
+Program argument `-p` is used in common with `PipedStream` and only parsers configuration from `<tnt-data-source/>` definition is used.
 See
 [OS piped stream](#os-piped-stream).

 Program argument `-z:` is used to define configuration file for ZooKeeper based TNT4J-Streams configuration.